NotRelix/Algorithms/Sorting/quicksort/README.md

 # Quicksort Algorithm
 **Time Complexity (Worst Case): O(n^2)**

 **Quicksort Algorithm** - takes an unsorted array which then takes a single element in the array (the pivot), for instance the first element, there will then be 2 arrays, one for the left (less than the pivot), and one for the right (greater than the pivot).
-Once that's done, it will recurse that list by setting the pivot as the first element, and the cycle repeats.
+Once that's done, it will recurse through that new list by setting the pivot as the first element, and the cycle repeats.

 #### How to pick a pivot point?
   - *(My Personal preferrence)* Always pick the first element